Superstrong approximation for monodromy groups: Speculations: non-abelian superstrong approximation

 The product replacement graph is in fact a Cayley-Schreier graph for the permutation action \beq A^+ \ra \Sym(\Epi(F^n,G)) \eeq where $A^+$ is a subgroup of $\Aut(F_n)$ of index $2$, generated by automorphisms corresponding to the $4n(n-1)$ operations of the product replacement algorithm.
 (We will casually fail to distinguish between $\Aut(F_2)$ and its finite-index subgroup $A^+$ in what follows.)
 The rapid convergence of the random walk naturally suggests the question: are these graphs expanders?
 In other words, if $G_1,G_2,\ldots$ is a sequence of finite groups, we may ask:

-\begin{question} Does $\Aut(F^n)$ have superstrong approximation with respect to its image in $\Sym(\Epi(F^n,G_i))$? \end{question} The above question would certainly have a positive answer if $\Aut(F^n)$ had property $T$.
-(Under this hypothesis, quantitative bounds for the performance of the product replacement algorithm are given in \cite{lubotzkypak}.)
-Whether $\Aut(F^n)$ has property $T$ in general is a well-known open question.
+\begin{question} Does $\Aut(F^n)$ have superstrong approximation with respect to its image in $\Sym(\Epi(F^n,G_i))$? \end{question} The above question would certainly have a positive answer if $\Aut(F^n)$ had property $T$ (or even property $\tau$ for a suitable class of finite quotients.)
+Under such a hypothesis, quantitative bounds for the performance of the product replacement algorithm are given in \cite{lubotzkypak}.
+Whether $\Aut(F^n)$ has property $T$ in general is a well-known open question, about whose answer there is no clear consensus.
 We know that $\Aut(F^n)$ does {\em not} have property $T$ when $n=2,3$~\cite{grunewaldlubotzky}.

 One very interesting partial result was proved by Gamburd and Pak~\cite{gamburdpak}: they show that Question~\ref{qu:superstrongpra} has a positive answer for the family of groups $\PSL_2(\F_p)$, under the hypothesis that $\PSL_2(\F_p)$ has {\em uniform expansion}; that is, there is a constant $\epsilon > 0$ such that, for all $p$, and all Cayley graphs of $\PSL_2(\F_p)$ with a specified number of generators, the spectral gap is at least $\epsilon$.
 A very recent theorem of Breuillard and Gamburd shows that there is a family $P$ of primes of density $1$ such that $\PSL_2(\F_p)$ has uniform expansion as $p$ ranges over $P$, but the general case remains mysterious.